google/badwolf/docs/bql.md

 BQL relies on the concept of binding, or a place holder to represent a value.
 Bindings can be read as immutable variables given scoped context.
-Bindings starting with a '?' and it is followed by letters or digits.
+Bindings start with a '?' and are followed by letters or digits.
 Some examples of bindings are: ```?foo```, ```?bar```, ```?id12```.

-Bindings, once they take a value in a context, they cannot bind to a different value.
-Bindings allow to express graph matching patterns.
+Bindings, once they take a value in a context, cannot bind to a different value.
+Bindings allow expression of graph matching patterns.
 The simplest form of a graph pattern is the fully specified triple.

 ```